-Students planning to transfer to baccalaureate programs or professional schools will take courses that parallel those required in the first two years of most baccalaureate programs in biology or those required for entry into the most popular professional programs such as medical, dental or veterinary medical schools.
+Students enrolled in the Associate of Science (A.S.) in Biology Program at CCM will complete courses that transfer and parallel those required in the first two years of most bachelor degree programs in biology or those required for entry into the most popular professional programs such as medical, dental or veterinary medical schools.

 College programs may differ widely in course offerings for various biology majors.
 In order to achieve maximum transfer of credits, it is essential that students speak to their academic advisors and consult the transfer institution regarding specific curriculum requirements.

 Students who study Biology at the County College of Morris will learn from enthusiastic and dedicated faculty members who have the knowledge and experience to guide students with a wide range of courses.
 Faculty members help students achieve their goals by using state-of-the-art laboratories and equipment.
 CCM students will have a solid foundation of knowledge and critical thinking and problem-solving skills.

 CCM also offers seven tracks in the Biology Program.